Choosing good colors for your charts is hard. This article tries to make it easier.

 Choose a background that’s desaturated enough

 Once you become more confident with colors, colorful backgrounds can seem like a good idea.
 But they come with two big drawbacks: First, they easily distract from your data.
-Second, they’re extremely limiting your potential color palette and are therefore hard to work with.
+Second, they’re limiting your potential color palette and are therefore hard to work with.
 In fact, the more saturated your background, the harder it gets – so desaturated colors are your best bet.
 Here are some rules of thumbs for the HSB/HSV color space:

 - If you want a light background, stay away from colors below 95% lightness and above 7% saturation.